Case study: IoT and ML predictive maintenance for a wind farm

 Before:

-• Gearbox and generator failures occurred without early warning.
+• Gearbox and generator failures occurred without notice; the baseline was 165 unplanned downtime hours per turbine per year.

 After: